locationtech/jts/modules/curved/SPEC_F_CP.md

   `LinearRing` or calls `getNumPoints` etc on rings).
 - Gives structural access via two new methods.
 - Lowest friction; no core sweep, no runtime explosions.
-- Trade-off (documented): two-tier API and tolerance-dependent counts on the legacy view.
+- Trade-off (documented): two-tier API; the legacy view is a control polyline (not a true arc tessellation).
 See release notes.

 (B and C were ruled out for Phase 1 per epic §7 risk #1 and SPEC discussion; they remain options for a future breaking 2.0 if desired.)